email: roadarch@outlook.com

 New Castle, IN

 These gas station attendant statues were originally installed at Marathon Oil gas stations.
 I haven't seen or heard of any outside of Indiana.
 The name "Corey" was originally painted on the side of statue's left arm.
-There is a strong similarity between these statues and several Uncle Sam statues.
-They were probably produced by the same company.
+These statues were built around 1969 by Richard Kishel's Art Forms Workshop in Muncie, IN.
+The company also created these similar-looking Uncle Sam statues.

 The Corey in Montpelier stood in front of the Covered Bridge Gallery of Fine Gifts and the Tin Lizzy Ice Cream Shop when these photos were taken in 2012.
 His name is still painted on his arm.
 The place has closed but the statue was still there in 2017.
 The top of the ice cream cone is gone.
 This statue might have come from Muncie, IN.
 In 2001, there was a Corey there at Pam Reason Car Sales. [map]